magento/devdocs/src/recommendations/test.md

 ---
 group: product-recommendations
-title: Testing before deploying to production
+title: Test Recommendations
 ---

 Before you deploy recommendations to your production environment, you should test on a non-production environment to ensure everything is working as expected.

 When testing recommendations in a non-production environment, it is likely you will not have any behavioral data from shoppers.
 Therefore, the best recommendations to test are those that do not rely on any behavioral data or data that requires inputs.

-The following lists the recommendation types based on the least to most required input data:
+The following orders the recommendation types that are ideal for testing in a non-production environment:

 1. **More like this** - Does not require any input data.
 Uses a direct content similarity match.
 1. **Most popular** - Requires minimal input data.
 Testers need to view products.